Research Use Only - Not for human consumption. 18+ only.

 UncommonMild

-May occur early in treatment or with dose escalation.
-Usually resolves within hours.
-Ensure adequate hydration and consider taking at a time when you can rest if needed.
-If persistent, reduce dose and titrate more slowly.
+May occur during initial dosing or dose escalation.
+Usually resolves within 24-48 hours.
+Ensure adequate hydration and consider reducing dose temporarily if persistent.

 UncommonMild